-The OECD has defined the economy of wellbeing in terms of material factors, such as housing, income and jobs, and factors related to quality of life such as education, skills, health and security.
+The OECD has defined the economy of wellbeing in terms of material factors, such as housing, income and jobs, and factors related to the quality of life, such as education, competence, health and safety.

 Social sustainability is realised when everyone is guaranteed a sufficient income, sufficient wellbeing services and safety, when everyone has fair and just access to resources and opportunities and when individuals are able to influence their own lives.
 Other preconditions for social sustainability are inclusion, gender equality, a sense of community and engagement in society.

-The aim is that wellbeing is distributed evenly to all.
-A society that makes long-term investments in wellbeing develops and does well economically.
-The economy of wellbeing helps to increase vitality and curb the rise in healthcare and social welfare costs, for example.
+The goal is that wellbeing is distributed evenly to all.
+A society that makes long-term investments in wellbeing develops and its economy is on a sustainable footing.
+It is also able to curb the rise in healthcare and social welfare costs, for example.

 People’s wellbeing at the heart of policy and decision-making

 We need new decision-making models and indicators to implement the economy of wellbeing.
-A high GDP (gross domestic product) does not capture whether economic wellbeing is distributed evenly, whether people are satisfied with their lives or whether economic growth takes place in a sustainable manner from the perspective of future generations.
-For this reason, we need to adopt an understanding of the social, economic and ecological dimensions of sustainability and their reciprocity.
+A high GDP (gross domestic product) does not capture whether economic wellbeing is distributed evenly, whether people are satisfied with their lives or whether the economy is on a sustainable footing from the perspective of future generations.
+For this reason, we need to gain an understanding of the social, economic and ecological dimensions of sustainability and their reciprocity.

-The economy of wellbeing approach is realised as part of knowledge-based decision-making at national, regional and local levels, as part of civil society and in the private sector.
-Making people’s sustainable wellbeing the goal guides growth in economic prosperity and stability, and vice versa; economic growth and stability enable sustainable wellbeing.
+The economy of wellbeing approach is realised as part of knowledge-based decision-making in national, regional and local decision-making, as part of civil society and in the private sector.

 Riikka Pellikka, Senior Specialist

-Ministry of Social Affairs and Health, Management Support Unit / JOT, Strategy Group / STRA Telephone:0295163659
+Ministry of Social Affairs and Health, Strategic and Financial Management Unit / STAR, Strategy Group / STRA Telephone:0295163659

 Heli Hätönen, Ministerial Adviser